walmartlabs/concord-website/docs/plugins/http.md

    in [Request type](#request-type);
 - `response`: type of response data `string`, `json`, or `file` received from the endpoint, details in [Response type](#response-type);
-- `url`: complete URL in string for HTTP request
+- `url`: complete URL in string for HTTP request;
+- `connectTimeout`: connection timeout (in ms).
+Default value is 30000 ms;
+- `socketTimeout`: socket timeout (in ms).
+Maximum time of inactivity between two data packets.
+Default value is `-1` (uses the system's default value).

 ### Basic Authentication